The easiest ferns to grow are hardy and almost evergreen and the four most important groups are:

 Solid blocks of green ferns

 The Hart’s Tongue fern (Asplenium scolopendrium) is a British native with tongue-shaped, undivided leaves in bright, glossy green.
 Their fronds tend to yellow and scorch in strong sunshine so Asplenium scolopendrium is best grown in deep shade.
-It is a small fern (barely reaching 18 inches (30 - 40 cm) in height) and I often tuck mine up against stone walls.
+It is a small fern (barely reaching 18ins (30-40 cm) in height) and I often tuck mine up against stone walls.

 Aspleniums (thought to cure afflictions of the liver and spleen) grow best in limey soil, although they are tolerant of all soil types.
 There are two main leaf types.
 The Crispum Group have ruffled edges and the Cristatum Group have leafy cockades at the top of each frond.
 Both terms are widely used to describe other ferns.